- 1 Part-1: The Science Behind Psychometric Tests

 - Superego – This component of personality is responsible for the morals and values of society.

 Abraham Marslow and Carl Riogers are among the top human theorists to have come up with humanist theories.
-These theories deal with the importance of self-actualization and individual experience, which helps in the development of personality and motivates behaviour.
+These theories deal with the importance of self-actualization and individual experience, which helps in the development of personality and motivates behavior.
 Free will and concept of self-actualization are vital for an individual’s personal growth.

 Concluding thoughts . . .